Find out more on what activities, in what areas, require a permit:

 provide a plain English summary of the research or presentation about the research to the relevant Rainforest Aboriginal peoples or an organisation nominated by the relevant Rainforest Aboriginal peoples.

 Activities within the Great Barrier Reef Marine Park (Commonwealth) will require a joint marine parks permit from the Great Barrier Reef Marine Park Authority – GBRMPA Permits Online.

 No fees apply to any of the abovementioned permit types.

 Applications usually take up to 40 business days to decide, unless we receive a higher than usual volume of applications.

 If we need to ask you for further information or documents to support your application, it could take at least a further 20 business days to decide your application.

 Applications may either be granted with conditions or refused based on legislative or policy reasons.

 Prior to commencing research

-Once you have received your permit to conduct research on protected areas, you are required to notify QPWS of your planned visit at least seven days prior to arrival.
-This can be done by completing the Research field work notification form.
+If you are granted a permit, you must notify the Department of Environment and Science of your planned research at least seven days prior to arrival.
+This is done by completing the Research field work notification form.